desmond-ong/cheem-omg-empathy/visual/Readme.md

 ## Training a VGG-LSTM Model on the OMG-Empathy dataset

-We use train.py to train our VGG-LSTM model using the 1 second average subject-features (extracted in 4. above) and test.py to calculate the final CCC and generate predictions.
+We use train.py (batchsize=25, seq_len = 150) to train our VGG-LSTM model using the 1 second average subject-features (extracted in 4. above) and test.py (batchsize=1, seq_len = 60) to calculate the final CCC and generate predictions.

 Please make sure to update paths to directories as appropriate.